History of the tango: National symbol

 As the dance form became wildly popular with upper and middle classes around the world, Argentine high society adopted the previously low-class dance form as their own.
+However, the Argentine high society did a few significant modifications to the dance form before elevating its social status.
+One such change was the adoption of a more respectful style of dance by encouraging the dancers to adopt a more upright posture and to eliminate the more sexually provocative movements.
+The elites also encouraged the composers and lyricists to create less explicit tango music by adopting more traditional musical forms such as waltz.
 In 1913, tango began to move from the dark side of town to elegant dance palaces.
 In 1916, Roberto Firpo, an extremely successful bandleader of the period, cemented the instrumentation for the standard tango sextet: two bandoneons, two violins, piano and double bass.
 Firpo heard a march by Uruguayan Gerardo Matos Rodríguez and adapted it for tango, creating the popular and iconic La Cumparsita.

 In 1917, folk singer Carlos Gardel recorded his first tango song Mi Noche Triste, forever associating tango with the feeling of tragic love as revealed in the lyric.
 During the first decade of the 20th century, some songs under the name of tango were recorded, but these recordings did not achieve great popularity.
 However, in 1921, 'El Sonido de la Milonga' helped bring about the rise of tango, and introduced it properly as a form to the people.

 Classically trained musicians weren't associated with tango music until Julio De Caro, violinist, formed an orchestra in 1920 and made the tango more elegant, complex and refined, as well as changing the time signature of most pieces from 2/4 to 4/4.
 With Pedro Laurenz on bandoneon, De Caro's orchestra was famous for over a decade.

 In Argentina, the onset in 1929 of the Great Depression and restrictions introduced after the overthrow of the Hipólito Yrigoyen government in 1930 caused Tango to decline.
 Its fortunes were reversed as tango became widely fashionable and a matter of national pride under the government of Juan Perón.
 Tango declined again in the 1950s with economic recession and the banning of public gatherings by the military dictatorships.
 Male-only Tango dancers used to practice among themselves for up to 3 years prior to their debut (going to a public Milonga (place)), and that practice fell under the prohibition of public gatherings.
 One of the results was that rock and roll became more popular because it did not require males' gatherings.

 The dance lived on in smaller venues until its revival in the 1980s following the opening in Paris of the show Tango Argentino, The Broadway musical Forever Tango, and in Europe Tango Pasión.
-In Argentina this resurgence was largely fostered by Osvaldo Peredo.
+In Argentina, this resurgence was largely fostered by Osvaldo Peredo.